Do you feel put on the spot to explain why you are homeschooling your kids?

 Homeschooling, which is parenting on steroids, certainly provides a lot of opportunity for that growth, doesn’t it?

-Those of us who homeschooled last year got a bit of a pandemic pass from our critics, but many of them will be back in full force during the coming year.
+Those of us who homeschooled during school closings got a bit of a pass from our critics, but many of them will be back in full force during the coming years.
 Give some thought to some strategies that can disarm your critics, so you won’t feel so put on the spot when they say something negative.

 Just because you know homeschooling is right for your family doesn’t mean you have to take critics of homeschooling to heart or convince the world to homeschool—although some parents do choose to work or volunteer as homeschool advocates.